rickhull/device_control/README.md

 ### A Pattern

-Each component accepts an input and yields an output.
-Controllers accept a measure and yield a control value.
-Devices accept a control value and yield an environmental output.
-The environment accepts the new output and produces a new measure for the controller.
+Each component accepts an input and yields an output.  **Controllers** accept a measure and yield a control value.  **Devices** accept a control value and yield an environmental output.
+The **environment** accepts the new output and produces a new measure for the controller.

+It's worth noting that a control loop may include multiple controllers feeding one another as well as multiple devices.
+And the environment may affect different stages of the control loop in different ways.

 ```ruby
 module Updateable